Teenage Mutant Ninja Turtles 2: The Arcade Game (NES)

 While it's great that TMNT2 eschews the blood-boiling difficulty of the original game, it unfortunately trades that off for another setback: boredom.
 The game is competently designed, but gameplay that so thinly relies on repeating the same challenges over and over again simply cannot hold the player's interest for long.
 That's not to say it's bad; hell, I might even say it's worth playing through if you're looking for a bit of fun but don't want to think.
 I simply wish that there were more to the game; as it is, the game becomes dull and predictable very quickly.
 The best thing I can say about it is that it's a lot better than the first game...though pretty much every game out there is.
 A nostalgic NES romp, but not a whole lot beyond that.

-If you enjoyed this Teenage Mutant Ninja Turtles 2: The Arcade Game review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Teenage Mutant Ninja Turtles 2: The Arcade Game review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!